Toward Generalizable Forgery Detection and Reasoning: Experiment

-Our method achieves superior performance in both detection and reasoning tasks.
-Although trained solely on Stable Diffusion images, our method generalizes well to images generated by latest diffusion models and unseen GANs, exhibiting robust in-domain and cross-domain generalization capabilities.
-Moreover, by incorporating the \textit{Forgery Reasoning CoT}, our method produces structured outputs containing clear authenticity judgments, which effectively reduces ambiguity and facilitates large-scale evaluation.
+In contrast, our method demonstrates strong generalization across diverse generative models and achieves robust performance on both real and fake images, while maintaining consistency between detection results and reasoning outputs.
+Although trained solely on Stable Diffusion images, it generalizes well to images generated by the latest diffusion models and unseen GANs, exhibiting strong in-domain and cross-domain robustness.